 Pearl proposed a star-structure methodology to overcome the dependency problem by introducing a hidden node when any two nodes have strong conditional dependency given a common parent [Pearl, 1986][Verma and Pearl, 1991].
 Pearl's idea was to simulate the common cause between two nodes by introducing a hidden node, though he did not provide a mechanism for determining the parameters of a discrete node.
-In some cases hidden node can be introduced subjectively through expert knowledge.
-However, it is not usual to have information about common causes that result in variables being partially correlated.
-It is therefore necessary, in many cases to use an objective method to introduce a hidden node into a network and estimate the number of states and the link matrices statistically.
-In neural networks, hidden layers have been widely used to discover symmetries or replicated structures.
+Since a subjective approach to introduce a hidden node may not be effective due to lack of sufficient information about the common cause, one could use a systematic objective approach to introduce a hidden node in a network and estimate the number of states and the link matrices statistically.
+In neural networks, hidden nodes have been widely used to discover symmetries or replicated structures.
 In particular, Boltzmann machine learning and backward propagation training have been proposed to determine hidden nodes [Ackley and Hinton, 1985].